But trust us, by incorporating some changes into your lifestyle, you can wake up with positivity that borders on Bob Ross levels.

 6. Get moving

 When you exercise immediately after you wake up, it’ll get those happy endorphins flowing and help you feel more alert.
 Morning exercise can also lower your blood pressure, reduce stress and anxiety, and help you sleep better at night.
+Daily exercise also helps ease inflammation and joint pain, especially if you’re waking up with back pain.

 7. Avoid naps